A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: A Study of Dataset Deprecation in Machine Learning

-\paragraph{Continued circulation of deprecated datasets.} Despite the removal of a dataset from its original hosting location, deprecated datasets continue to circulate, are used to train models, and are cited in ML papers.
+\paragraph{Continued circulation of deprecated datasets.} Despite the removal of a dataset from its original hosting location, deprecated datasets often continue to circulate, are used to train models, and are cited in ML papers.
 Sometimes this research is published years after the deprecation.
 For example, MS-Celeb-1M’s harms and deprecated status were well-documented in popular press accounts (e.g.~\cite{brandom2019microsoft,murgia2019microsoft,pearson2019}) when it was removed in April 2019.
-It is also noted as deprecated on Papers With Code, a retraction that proliferates across other nodes for finding datasets, like \href{https://datasetsearch.research.google.com/search?query=MS-Celeb-1M\%3A\%20\%7BA\%7D\%20Dataset\%20and\%20Benchmark\%20for\%20Large-Scale\%20Face\%20Recognition\&docid=L2cvMTFtaHJtdHh2cw\%3D\%3D}{Google Dataset Search}.
+It is also noted as deprecated in the Papers With Code repository, a retraction that proliferates across other dataset collections, like \href{https://datasetsearch.research.google.com/search?query=MS-Celeb-1M\%3A\%20\%7BA\%7D\%20Dataset\%20and\%20Benchmark\%20for\%20Large-Scale\%20Face\%20Recognition\&docid=L2cvMTFtaHJtdHh2cw\%3D\%3D}{Google Dataset Search}.
 Yet, as Peng et al. have noted, the underlying data for MS-Celeb-1M were used hundreds of times in published papers since its 2019 retraction~\cite{peng2021mitigating}.
 Today, it continues to circulate on sites like Academic Torrents~\cite{msceleb2019, peng2021mitigating}.
 In fact, the dataset was uploaded there less than two months after its retraction by Microsoft~\cite{msceleb2019}.
-MS-Celeb-1M is not the only deprecated dataset that follows this post hoc trajectory. \href{https://github.com/sxzrt/DukeMTMC-reID\_evaluation}{Duke MTMC}, \href{https://github.com/ipfs/awesome-ipfs/pull/289}{Brainwash}, and \href{https://academictorrents.com/details/03b779ffefa8efc30c2153f3330bb495bdc3e034}{Tiny Images} have all been deprecated but are still widely circulating, used, and cited (e.g ~\cite{braso2020learning,zhong2020random,li2021head,liu2021head}).
+MS-Celeb-1M is not the only deprecated dataset with a post-deprecation afterlife. \href{https://github.com/sxzrt/DukeMTMC-reID\_evaluation}{Duke MTMC}, \href{https://exposing.ai/megaface/}{MegaFace} and \href{https://academictorrents.com/details/03b779ffefa8efc30c2153f3330bb495bdc3e034}{Tiny Images} have also been deprecated but are still widely circulated, used, and cited in both industry and academia (e.g ~\cite{braso2020learning,zhong2020random,li2021head,liu2021head}).
+Tracking down and auditing all the existing locations of these datasets is a challenge in itself, given the decentralized nature of data hosting and sharing.